-To the exception of the attitude control system, the microsatellite platform for PICARD is very similar of the one of DEMETER.
+To the exception of the attitude control system, the microsatellite platform for PICARD is very similar of that of DEMETER.
 Globally, the adaptations are reasonable (in cost and complexity) and confirm the right choice of recurring technologies in the initial microsatellite product line.

-Table 4 summarizes the essential characteristics of the present PICARD's microsatellite.
-The performances are derived, mostly, from the microsatellite product line.
-To the exception of the power requirement, somewhat critical, PICARD's needs are well within the microsatellite product line possibilities.
+Table 4 summarizes the essential characteristics of the present PICARD's microsatellite mostly derived from the microsatellite product line.
+To the exception of the power requirement, somewhat critical, PICARD's needs are well within the microsatellite possibilities.